 Frequently asked questions

-Yes!
-ArtWorks Resin uses a ratio of 1:1 by volume.
+ArtWorks Resin uses a ratio of 1:1 by volume (never weight).

 Please note, the FDA Compliant rating is only a guideline for coatings to be safe for food-contact surfaces.
 This does not equal the same as food safe certification.
 FDA certifies food & consumables (which epoxy resins are not a consumable).
 So the FDA Compliant rating is simply a guideline, that all epoxy resins (that are solid system resins) fall under.
 There are no epoxy resins being used in our artwork in North America, that has their very own special FDA food safe certification rating unique to their brand only.

-***All solid system epoxy resins (including ArtWorks & other popular brands), that we are using in our art and table tops, & various projects are rated the same with the exact same "FDA Compliant" guideline number quoted above.
+***All solid system epoxy resins (including ArtWorks, Liquid Diamonds & other popular brands), that we are using in our art and table tops, & various projects are rated the same with the exact same "FDA Compliant" guidelines.
 Here's the link...

 Also note: The FDA Compliancy is only valid for resin that is unaltered.
 It is no longer FDA Compliant once colourants, glitters, paint, pigment powders, micas, etc are added.
 This applies to all resins being used in artwork.
 Some people will add a final clear resin top coat over their coloured resin to bring their item back to FDA Compliancy, however that still does not equate food safe in many peoples opinions.
 FDA Compliant means safe for incidental food contact, which if food touches something made from epoxy and then you put it in your mouth, it won't make you sick.
 Many people interpret this in a variety of ways.
 We prefer to suggest safe usage, and always err on the side of caution on where you putting any epoxy resin, if to be used in combination with functional art items for use with food or beverages.

-What is the work time (pot life) of ArtWorks Resin?
+What is the work time (pot life) of your resins?

-How long does it take ArtWorks Resin to cure?
+How long does it take your resins to cure?

 ArtWorks Resin is a fast curing resin.
 It takes 8 to 12 hours (temperature & humidity dependant).

-What is the return policy for items purchased through ArtWorks Resin Canada?
+What is the return policy for items from ArtWorks Resin Canada?

-Which of the two resins (ArtWorks or Liquid Diamonds) should I use in my project?
+Which resin should I use for my project?